 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Orally active class I histone deacetylase (HDAC) inhibitor (Ki values are 0.41, 0.75, >100 and >100 μM for HDAC1, HDAC3, HDAC6 and HDAC8 respectively).
+CI 994 is an orally active class I histone deacetylase (HDAC) inhibitor (Ki values are 0.41, 0.75, >100 and >100 μM for HDAC1, HDAC3, HDAC6 and HDAC8 respectively).
 Mediates G1 cell cycle arrest, inhibits proliferation and induces apoptosis in vitro and in vivo.
 Increases neuroplasticity during memory extinction.
 Also increases efficiency of hepatic differentiation of hPSCs

 |Storage||Store at +4°C|